Coventry Climax: FPF

 The FPF was a double overhead cam all-aluminium four-cylinder that was essentially half of the above FPE V8 engine, which was designed as a pure racing engine from the outset.
 Designed in 1955 and becoming available in 1956, it had gear-driven camshafts, steel alloy cylinder sleeves, and individual oil scavenge as well as pressure feed pumps for a dry sump system.
 Carburetion was by two twin-choke Weber DCO side-draft carburettors.

-It started life as a 1,475 cc Formula Two engine by enlarging the 2.95 in bore of the FPE to 3.2 in with the slightly increased 2.8 in stroke, and was gradually enlarged for use in Formula One.
+It started life as a 1,475 cc Formula Two engine by enlarging the 2.95 in bore of the FPE to 3.2 in with the slightly increased 2.8 in stroke, and was gradually enlarged for use in Formula One that allowed 2500cc until 1960.

 A 1,964 cc (3.4" x 3.3") version took Stirling Moss and Maurice Trintignant to Cooper's first two Grand Prix victories against 2.5 L opposition in 1958.
 After the interim 2,207 cc (3.5" x 3.5") version, a larger block was cast to result in 2,467 cc (3.7" x 3.5") in 1958, and then to a full-sized 2,497 cc (3.7" x 90 mm (Note: See the FWM Evolution section for the reason for this inches/mm mixed specification.)) in 1960.
 Jack Brabham won the World Championship of Drivers in both 1959 and 1960 driving FPF powered Coopers.

 The FPF with the smaller block was then adopted to the new 1.5-litre Formula One of 1961 as 1,499.8 cc (82 mm x 71 mm) FPF Mk.II and won three World Championship Grand Prix races in that year.
 In addition, capacity was increased on the larger block to 2,751 cc (96 mm x 95 mm) for the Indianapolis 500 and this variant was also utilised for sports car racing, the Intercontinental Formula and Formula Libre racing.
-It also served as a stopgap in the new 3.0 L Formula One regulation, which went into effect in 1966.

 The 2,497 cc FPF gained a new lease of life in 1964 with the introduction of the Tasman Formula and the Australian National Formula, both of which had a maximum engine capacity of 2.5 litres.
+It also served as a 2.8L stopgap in the new 3.0 L Formula One regulation, which went into effect in Formula One return to power in 1966.

 The 2.5L Coventry Climax FPF engines used in Australia at the time were in fact manufactured under licence by Australian engineering company Repco.